 The Clackamas County Sheriff's Office Electronic Home Detention Program is an alternative to jail incarnation for non-violent offenders to serve a portion of their jail sentence/pre-trial time confined to their home — making more space available in our jail for Adults in Custody (AICs) who pose a greater threat to the community.
 This program also allows AICs to work, attend school, medical appointments, drug, alcohol and mental health treatment.

-While on Electronic Home Detention, inmates wear an ankle bracelet that allows jail staff to track their movements in the community.
+While on Electronic Home Detention, participants wear an ankle bracelet that allows jail staff to track their movements in the community.
 Participants must pre-arrange their weekly schedule with the Electronic Home Detention monitoring team and must remain within a 40-mile radius of the jail and inside the State of Oregon.

-Participants are required to maintain sobriety and continue with counseling or treatment as required by the court.
+- Participants are required to maintain sobriety and continue with counseling or treatment as required by the court.

 How to Apply

-Participating in the program is a privilege that can be revoked at any time due to inappropriate behavior, program rule violations or the inability to pay required fees.
-If revoked/failed, inmates will be returned to the jail to complete their incarceration sentence.
+Participating in the program is a privilege that can be revoked at any time due to inappropriate behavior, program rule violations, or the inability to pay required fees.
+If revoked/failed, AICs will be returned to the jail to complete their incarceration sentence.

-Inmates must have the ability to pay a non-refundable screening fee, UA cost and daily fees.
+AICs must have the ability to pay a non-refundable screening fee, UA cost and daily fees.
 Exceptions may be made for assistance but all monies must be repaid to the Clackamas County Sheriff’s Office through a repayment plan.
 Cost are subject to change without notice.